MiningTcup/CatDice/README.md

 # CatDice
 Just a fun little game I made.
-I Know it's pretty inefficient, I made it a while ago.
+I know it's pretty inefficient, I made it a while ago.
 Inspired by [Zombie Dice](https://www.amazon.com/Steve-Jackson-Games-SJG-131313/dp/B003IKMR0U).
 ***
 You're a cat.
 You try to catch 16 mice before your opponent.
 You can play against either another person at your computer, or against the bot I programmed.